wp-plugins/ivona-webreader/readme.txt

 Stable tag: 1.3

-Allow users to listen to the content of your website or blog voiced by the most advanced TTS solution by IVONA Software, LLC. iWebReader plugin requires a vaild account on iWebReader website.
+Allow users to listen to the content of your website or blog voiced by the most advanced TTS solution by IVONA Software, LLC.

 == Description ==